godiard/help-activity/source/restructuredtext.rst

 Writing in reStructuredText
 ===========================

-This page is a short primer and cheat sheet for the markup language we are using in Help.
-The rst format is easy to create and we are using a part of it only:
+This page is a short primer and cheat sheet for the markup language we are using in :doc:`/how_to_help`.
+The rst format is easy to create and we are using a part of it only.

 .. _my-reference-label: